An important part of practicing art is learning how to deal with negative criticism.

 No one is spared from open criticism.
 Even the top masters.

-When our hard work is criticised, it seems to be human nature to viciously defend ourselves and look for flaws in the person criticising our work.
+When our hard work is criticized, it seems to be human nature to viciously defend ourselves and look for flaws in the person criticizing our work.

 “They are not skilled”